GioF71/xfce-vnc-audio/README.md

 ## Disclaimer

-This is a work in progress.
+This is a *work in progress*.
 It is only working correctly on the amd64 platform.
 On arm, I cannot find a way to make it work correctly due to missing fonts.
 If anybody knows how to correct this, please create and issue or a discussion.

 ## Links